Herbert of Winchester: Death

-Herbert was probably dead by 1129–1130, when the Pipe Roll of 1130 records his son as owing a fine for the inheritance of his father's lands, a fine totaling over 353 marks, perhaps as much as 500.
-However, there is no certain record of Herbert after 1111, and it is possible that he should be considered the same person as "H. the Chamberlain", who Abbot Suger of St Denis named as an attempted assassin of Henry I in 1118, and who was punished by the king for the attempt.
-Suger stated that the would-be-assassin was a chamberlain whose name began with "H", and who had been close to the king and received great rewards from the king.
+Herbert was probably dead by 1129–1130, when the Pipe Roll of 1130 records his son as owing a fine for inheriting his father's lands, a fine totaling over 353 marks, perhaps as much as 500.
+However, there is no certain record of Herbert after 1111. he may be the same person as "H. the Chamberlain", who Abbot Suger of St Denis named as an attempted assassin of Henry I in 1118, and who was punished by the king for the attempt.
+Suger stated that the would-be assassin was a chamberlain whose name began with "H", and who had been close to the king and received great rewards from the king.
 Suger added that the king only blinded and castrated the man, which the abbot considered to be mild compared with the hanging that the man deserved.
 William of Malmesbury does not name the assassin either, but relates that he had custody of the royal treasury.
 The historian C. Warren Hollister first made the identification between "H." and Herbert, noting that there was only one chamberlain in King Henry I's reign who had a name beginning with "H".
-The main argument against the identification is the fact that most records considered that Herbert remained in office until close to 1129 or 1130.
+The main argument against the identification is the fact that most records indicate that Herbert remained in office until close to 1129 or 1130.
 However, charter evidence supports the inheritance of Herbert's lands by his son before 1121.